 Others see “Magog” as a general term used in Ezekiel’s day to identify barbarians living near the Black and Caspian Seas.
 Regardless of the exact locations of Magog, Tubal, and Meshek, there is no doubt that the general area includes portions of Russia and the former Soviet Union, and possibly some Arab countries.

 So, yes, the Bible does mention Russia, although not by that name, in connection with the end times.
 Ezekiel 38—39 definitely refer to a nation coming from northern Asia to attack Israel.
 After the Cold War, Russia lost its superpower status, making the fulfillment of Ezekiel’s prophecy seem unlikely in some people’s eyes.
-However, recent events have shown that Russia is gaining strength, and many believe that the invasion of Crimea is just a first step in Russia’s plan to restore its dominance in that hemisphere.
+However, recent events have shown that Russia is gaining strength, and many believe that the invasion of Ukraine is just a first step in Russia’s plan to restore its dominance in that hemisphere.
 It is also interesting to note that, in the Soviet era, Moscow was solidly aligned with several Muslim countries in opposition to Israel.
 Since the breakup of the Soviet Union, Russia has continued to make overtures to the Muslim world.

 Some commentators believe this war is one of the events leading up to beginning of the tribulation.
 Others believe it will occur close to the midpoint of the tribulation, since Israel will be “dwelling without walls, and having neither bars nor gates” (Ezekiel 38:11)—in other words, Israel will feel secure at that time, possibly because of the covenant they have signed with the Antichrist (Daniel 9:27).
 Either way, this battle is distinct from the Battle of Armageddon, which occurs at the end of the tribulation.